elvah-hub/charge-sdk-ios/README.md

 However, it is usually a good idea to also offer a prominently placed button or banner in your app that users can tap to re-open an active charge session without having to go back to a place where the `ChargeBanner` is being shown.

-You can do this by adding the `.chargePresentation(isPresented:)` view modifier anywhere in your app.
+You can do this by adding the `.chargeSessionPresentation(isPresented:)` view modifier anywhere in your app.
 While you can trigger that presentation at any time, it makes sense to do so only when there is an active charge session.

 To detect this, you can observe charge session updates using the `ChargeSession.updates()` method.
 This method returns an `AsyncStream` that yields whenever there are changes to the charge session status.